-Start getting rid of your debt in 2021 with these balance transfer credit cards
+Here's how to get rid of your debt with a balance transfer credit card - CNN Underscored

 Why it’s great in one sentence: The Citi Double Cash card is extremely simple, since you earn 2% cash back on every purchase — 1% when you buy, 1% when you pay your statement — all for no annual fee.

-This card is right for: People who want a balance transfer option along with earning easy-to-use cash back, without having to worry about category bonuses or travel rewards programs.
+This card is right for: People who want a balance transfer option along with earning easy-to-use cash back, without having to worry about bonus categories or travel rewards programs.

 Highlights: